http://www.webmasterworld.com Welcome to WebmasterWorld Guest from 38.103.63.16

 tedster

-First, if the site publishes user-provided images, there may accidental occurences of incorrect (and adult) meta data embedded in some or many of the files.
-Depending on how the user works with their software, incorreect metadata can nappen.
+If the site publishes user-provided images, there may accidental occurences of incorrect (and adult) meta data embedded in some or many of the files.
+Depending on how the user works with their software, incorrect metadata can happen.
 Enough accidents like this and the entire domain's images might be filtered.

-Second, Google recently entered a patent application that offers a lot of clues on how images can be automatically processed for search.
-Here's the patent application.
+Also, Google recently entered a patent application that offers a lot of clues on how images can be automatically processed for search.
+Here's the patent application [appft1.uspto.gov].
 Notice these possibilities, especially when there is little or no data/metadata directly associated with an image:

 1. Images can be auto-tagged according to shapes, colors, and textures.
 This may involve breaking down images into smaller tiles and tagging those tiles.